pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

     SELECT cte1.c1, cte2.c2 FROM cte1, cte2 WHERE cte1.c1 = cte2.c2 AND cte1.c1 = 100;
     ```
 2. recursive CTE, which can be used to do hierarchical queries.
 Recursive CTE normally consists of the seed part and the recursive part.
-   Seed part will generate the origin data, the remaining computation will be done by recursive part.
+   Seed part will generate the origin data, the remaining computation will be done by the recursive part.

     ```
     WITH RECURSIVE cte1 AS (